Pocheon: History

 The city of Pocheon belonged to Mahan during the Samhan period and was part of Mahol during the Goguryeo period.
 After the Korean peninsula was unified by Silla, it was called Gyeonseong-gun (堅城郡).
 As Silla was absorbed by the ruling dynasty, Goryeo, the name was changed to Poju-gun (抱州郡) in 995, the 14th year of King Seongjeong's reign.
 During the King Hyeonjong's reign, the region belonged to Yangju-gun, Yanggwang-do.
 In the next ruling dynasty, Joseon, the region was named Pocheon-gun after the eight province system was established in 1413.

+On 6 March 2025, South Korean Air Force accidentally dropped bombs in the city, injuring 15.

 Geography and climate

 The peak of the Gwangju Mountains stretches from the northeast of Pocheon to the southeast.
 Except for the Pocheon basin, most regions of the city consist of high mountains.

 Pocheon has two main water sources; Yeongpyeongcheon stream and Sannaecheon stream.
 The tributaries of Yeongpyeongcheon stream are the Pocheoncheon stream running through Pocheon-dong and Seondan-dong areas and the Ildongcheon stream passing through Ildong-myeon.
 The two streams merge into Yeongpyeongcheon which passes Auraji Ferry in Sindap-ri, Yeoncheon county and finally ends up to reach Hantan River.
 The other main water source, Sannaecheonm, runs through Choseong-ri village, Yeoncheon county and also reaches Hantan River.
 The two stream areas are relatively wide, so that it enables for the residents to use as cultivation places and resident places.

 Pocheon is located inland, so its weather shows a humid continental climate (Köppen: Dwa) with cold, dry winters and hot, rainy summers.
 The annual average temperature is 11.4 C. The coldest month is January with an average minimum temperature of -7.3 C while the hottest month is August with an average temperature of 25.3 C. The annual average rainfall is 1,368 mm.